Phenylketonuria

 Power is an online platform that helps thousands of Phenylketonuria patients discover FDA-reviewed trials every day.
 Every trial we feature meets safety and ethical standards, giving patients an easy way to discover promising new treatments in the research stage.

 This is a single group Phase 1/Phase 2, 1-arm, open-label study with SAR444836, an adeno-associated virus (AAV) vector-mediated gene transfer of human phenylalanine hydroxylase (PAH), for the treatment of adult participants with phenylketonuria (PKU) on a chronic, stable diet.
 The purpose of the study is to evaluate the safety and efficacy of SAR444836 in reducing phenylalanine (Phe) levels and in the elimination of a Phe restricted diet.
 Participants will receive a one-time intravenous (IV) administration of SAR444836.
 The study is constituted of 2 separate parts: a dose escalation part, and a dose expansion part where subsequent participants will be administered a safe and effective dose level identified during the dose escalation part.
 In both study parts, clinical and laboratory assessments will be collected to: a) assess the incidence of adverse events, and b) evaluate the effect of SAR444836 on reductions in blood Phe levels and maintenance of these Phe levels after elimination of a Phe restricted diet.
-The study duration will be approximately 102 weeks (approximately 2 years) for each participant and includes a 6-week screening phase and 96-week follow-up period after SAR444836 administration.
-There will be a total of 41 study visits.
+The study duration will be for a minimum duration of 5 years following SAR444836 administration, for each participant and includes a 6-week screening phase, a 96-week treatment follow-up period after SAR444836 administration, followed by an additional 3 years of long-term safety (and efficacy) monitoring.
+There will be a total of 47 study visits.
 Many study visits may occur as remote visits and be performed by a qualified in-home service provider.
-Actual study duration for an individual participant may be longer than 102 weeks due to the administration of SAR444836 to participants in Stage 1A in a serial fashion, or other factors such as delays in scheduling study visits.
+Actual study duration for an individual participant may be longer than 5 years due to the administration of SAR444836 to participants in Stage 1A in a serial fashion, the duration of the screening period, and/or other factors such as delays in scheduling study visits.

 No Placebo Group